Aboard Ave Maria

 A private bus and trailer then take us back to our floating hotel in Adria, an ancient Roman port once washed by the sea which bears its name.
 Adria is also renowned for its Etruscan and Greek heritage.
 An after-dinner passeggiata into town for a well-earned grappa or gelato is in order.

 Venice beckons, but first another world altogether: Pellestrina, the first of two islands we traverse today – a humble and tranquil fishing backwater, picturesque as ever with its cottages, boats and nets.
 A short island-hop by ferry lands us on the Lido.
 Fashionable in high society ever since the Belle Époque, the Lido di Venezia is now home to the International Venice Film Festival and its galaxy of stars.
+We will also visit a historic glass factory on Murano island, with a glassblowing demonstration by a master artisan.
 After rejoining our barge, an unrushed cruise in front of St Mark’s square takes us to our final destination.
 After dinner we can savour Venice at night, now free of the crowds and at her most romantic: Benvenuti a Venezia!